 ABOVE: The garage apartment is located Off-66 in south Joplin on 34th.
 St., 2 blocks west of Main.It is vacant now, pending conversion into a Bed and Breakfast rental.
 There remains marks in the stone from bullets fired during the shoot-out.

-This photo was taken during the "Big Flood" sometime during World War II and shows the corner of Main Street and 5th.
+These photos below were taken during the "Big Flood" sometime during World War II and shows the corner of Main Street and 5th.
 Street in Joplin and shows the

 J.J.
 Newberry 5-10-25 Cent Store.